Cambridge OCR homepage

 V Levels are applied qualifications expected to be linked to occupational standards.
 They are not purely academic, and they are not intended to teach full occupational competence.
 The DfE has not yet confirmed detailed assessment models, but V Levels are expected to combine applied knowledge, real‑world contexts and assessment that supports progression.
 Further detail will be published as qualifications are developed.

-Final content has not yet been confirmed.
+Final content has not yet been confirmed but subject content will be published by the DfE in July 2026.
 V Levels are expected to develop applied subject knowledge linked to an occupational area and prepare students for further study, training or employment.

 The DfE is introducing V Levels in phases and expects providers to transition gradually over 4 years.
 Until the full suite is available, programmes may combine V Levels with A Levels or other approved qualifications where these continue to be funded such as Cambridge Advanced Nationals (AAQs) and Cambridge Technicals.
 Providers are not expected to change everything at once.
 The DfE have indicated that they intend transition planning to be manageable and phased.